 To make the most of your academic experience, you’ll want to take advantage of the many resources designed to enhance your approach to research, writing and problem solving.
 Please consult the sections under Finding Help with Academic Work for the most up-to-date and comprehensive list of services for course-specific and general academic support.

-When it comes to finding jobs, internships and fellowships, you will want to familiarize yourself with the services offered by the Office of Career Services, the International Internship Program, Fellowship Advising and other programs on campus.
+When it comes to finding jobs, internships and fellowships, you will want to familiarize yourself with the services offered by the Center for Career Development, the International Internship Program, Fellowship Advising and other programs on campus.

 Your residential college advising team is always a good first resource for advice and counsel.
 In addition, the University offers an extensive array of personal counseling and support services when particular needs arise.